CONCEPT DOCUMENT © Ed Broadbent 2026. Independent work product | All rights reserved | edbroadbent.info

 What the Hub Is Not

 A research centre.
 A surveillance system.
-A university product.
 An extension of any existing institutional infrastructure.
 A replacement for state systems.
 A justice tool.

 Key Capabilities